-While there's been lots written about the need to reduce our use of plastic at home, it's also important to think about how we use plastic when we travel.
-The unfortunate butterfly effect of pollution means that plastic bottle discarded in San Diego can eventually find its way to that tropical beach you were relaxing on.
+While there's been a lot written about the need to reduce our use of plastic at home, it's also important to think about how we use plastic when we travel.
+The unfortunate butterfly effect of pollution means that a plastic bottle discarded in San Diego can eventually find its way to that tropical beach you were relaxing on.

 Luckily, there are plenty of ways travelers can help fight against the scourge of single-use plastic, and keep all those bucket-list destinations pristine.

 As of 2019, there was an estimated 12.7 million tonnes of plastic floating in the world's oceans.
 According to Greenpeace, that’s the equivalent of one truckload of rubbish being emptied into the ocean every minute.
 The most infamous area is the ‘Great Pacific Garbage Patch’ which is exactly what is sounds like: a massive, floating accumulation of trash, the largest on the planet.
 Between California and Hawaii, it covers more than 617,000 sq miles (1.6 million sq km), although its density varies.
 And it’s not the only one.
 There are similar – albeit smaller – so-called garbage patches in every ocean on the planet.

 The effects are long-term and, predictably, devastating.
 Sealife is harmed in a variety of ways: through entanglement, ingestion and starvation.
 The chemical build-up of the debris also harms the underwater habitat, and ultimately it damages communities that live by the sea, harming the fishing, shipping and tourism industries.